karlseguin/Foundations-of-Programming-2/en/fop2.markdown

 <http://creativecommons.org/licenses/by-nc/3.0/legalcode>

 ## Latest Version ##
 This book is currently in development.
-The final release is expected to be in early February 2011.

 To get the latest version, visit <http://github.com/karlseguin/foundations2>.